rizqiwoosh/adyen-integration-public/README.md

 docker-compose up --build
 ```

+The application backend will run on `http://localhost:5000`
-The application will run on `http://localhost:3000`
+The application frontend will run on `http://localhost:5173`

 ### 2. Stop Container